Skip to main content

 Details

-The Leapp utility is a framework for updating and upgrading operating systems as well as applications.
+The Leapp utility is a framework for updating and upgrading operating systems and applications.
 The utility’s component packages enable the creation of different workflows into profiles for updating software.

 Leapp operations consist of two phases:

-Leapp can be used to upgrade Oracle Linux 7 Oracle Cloud Infrastructure instances, as well as Oracle Linux 7 on premise systems.
+Leapp can be used to upgrade Oracle Linux Oracle Cloud Infrastructure instances, as well as Oracle Linux on-premise systems.

-These guides walk you through upgrading a current release Oracle Linux 7 Oracle Cloud Infrastructure instance to Oracle Linux 8.
+1. It guides you through upgrading an Oracle Linux 7 instance to Oracle Linux 8.

 Note: Before using Leapp in a production environment it is recommended to become familiar with the Leapp upgrade process in a test environment.
-This allows you to better understand the process, its reports, and test for any security or compatibility issues that might be encountered.
+This allows you to better understand the process, and its reports, and test for any security or compatibility and pre and post-upgrade issues that might be encountered.

 Objectives

-• Prepare an Oracle Linux 7 system and use Leapp to upgrade to Oracle Linux 8
+• Prepare an Oracle Linux 7 system to use Leapp to upgrade to Oracle Linux 8, then prepare the same system to upgrade to Oracle Linux 9

 • Check and modify prerequisite settings to the system to support the Leapp upgrade